ZMBproton/aseprite_mac_script/README.md

 # aseprite_mac_script
-Script to make compiling aseprite on mac easier for commandlinephobics or just anyone in a hurry. :)
+Script to make compiling aseprite on mac easier for anyone in a hurry. :)

 # Copy paste this
 `chmod +x ./aseprite.sh`